Configure an IMAP connection using the ImapCon R6 class.

 Method esearch_count()

-Count the number of messages with a specific flag(s) in a folder (depend on ESEARCH capability)
+Count the number of messages with a specific flag(s) in a folder (depends on ESEARCH capability)

 Usage